SARDONYX-sard/dotfiles/readme.md

     <img src="./docs/images/wsl-ubuntu.png" alt="wsl-ubuntu"  height="300" width="400"/>
 </p>

+- It does not come with a background image for the prompt.
 - We have confirmed that the files work by themselves, but we have not tested the integration, so we cannot guarantee that they work.